Welcome to my trip report on Singapore Airlines Boeing 747 farewell flights!

 When I reached there, the check-in counters were opened.

 Check-in was a breeze, the staff was friendly and I was given this pass.
 So I made my way to the gate B7 where the celebrations were to be held.
 The excitement was increasing as I made my way to the gate.

 Once I reached the gate, I had a little problem with the security counter.
 It was almost 630am and one of the ladies told me to come back at 0730.
 I explained to her there was supposed to be a reception, but she still insists on me coming back at 0730 unless I was a staff for SQ.
 I looked very puzzled, but luckily someone else came and said to her to allow me in as it was time for the event.

 Once inside, I took the chance to take as many photos as possible before the crowds come.
 Always like to be early especially when it comes to flying.
 Looking at the beautiful Boeing 747-400, always make me smile.
 There is something about this aircraft that makes it different from the others.

 The flight crew were posing for the camera!

 Once the party had started, the host kick-started the event with a blast and to be honest, at that point of time, I just wanted to settle into my seat on board and take a nap for an hour or two.

 The event was quite happening.
 The holding area was filled with passengers and SQ staff.
 The SQ staff did a performance and not long after a speech was done.
 Had some breakfast and soon after boarding commerced.
 What was missing from this whole event was water cannon salute - still haven't got to experience it.
 (July 2014)

-Soon it was time to board the aircraft,a huge crowd gathered at the boarding area and we were boarded by class before the economy classs passengers were seated by rows.
+Soon it was time to board the aircraft, a huge crowd gathered at the boarding area and we were boarded by different classes before the economy class passengers were seated by rows.
 It took around 20 minutes before I got myself onto the aircraft.
-Along the way, we were given a goodies bag which consist of the following items.
+Along the way, we were given a goodies bag which consists of the following items.